Event Bus¶

 event dataclasses.
 When the player or boss is freed, the bound-method

-connections drop without any explicit disconnect – the HUD’s own
+subscriptions drop without any explicit unsubscribe – the HUD’s own

 __del__ is unnecessary.

-See :doc:save_system for the natural pairing: emit a SaveSucceeded
+See :doc:save_system for the natural pairing: publish a SaveSucceeded

 or SaveFailed event from the save UI handler so unrelated subsystems